nnMIL: A generalizable multiple instance learning framework for computational pathology

 \heading{Training protocol}

 All models were trained using the AdamW optimizer\cite{loshchilov2017decoupled} with a learning rate of $3 \times 10^{-4}$ ($1 \times 10^{-4}$ for prognosis tasks) and weight decay of $10^{-4}$.
 The learning rate was scheduled using a cosine annealing schedule with a warmup\cite{loshchilov2016sgdr} period of 5 epochs.
 Models were trained for up to 100 epochs with early stopping\cite{prechelt2002early} based on validation performance (patience of 10 epochs), and we employed the latest epoch checkpoint for final evaluation.
-The default batch size was 32 for all tasks using the cross-entropy, Cox loss, and mean squared error loss functions for classification, prognosis and regression tasks.
+The default batch size was 32 for all tasks.
+We used cross-entropy loss for classification tasks, Cox loss for prognosis prediction, and mean squared error loss for regression tasks.
 All experiments used a fixed random seed of 42 for reproducibility.
 All parameters were automatically determined from the dataset and task.
 This rule-based configuration follows the design philosophy of nnU-Net\cite{isensee2021nnu}, where domain knowledge is distilled into explicit heuristic rules that guide model configuration.

 \heading{Feature extraction}